michaelmassoni/obsidian-soc-toolkit/README.md

 # IP Reputation Analysis Tool for Obsidian

-This Obsidian plugin scans your notes for public IPv4 addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.
+This Obsidian plugin scans your notes for public IPv4 and IPv6 addresses and checks their reputation using VirusTotal and AbuseIPDB APIs.

 ## Features

-- Automatically detects public IPv4 addresses in your notes
+- Automatically detects public IPv4 and IPv6 addresses in your notes
 - Checks IP reputation using VirusTotal and AbuseIPDB APIs
 - Adds inline annotations with reputation data
-- Caches results to minimize API calls
+- Caches results to minimise API calls
 - Configurable cache duration
 - Command palette integration